aspiringsecurity/EthTransport/README.md

 ii) https://github.com/aspiringsecurity/EthTransport/tree/main/incidentandalarmstorage/lit-actions_sign_api_response

-2. a IPFS's web3ui storage: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement/w3ui-incident-storage
-We are using web3ui Storage  for storing a variety of offchain data like incident snapshots, alarm metadata and object types at the time of incident.
+2. a IPFS's web3ui storage: We are using web3ui Storage  for storing a variety of offchain data like incident snapshots, alarm metadata and object types at the time of incident.
 Please find the video at https://drive.google.com/drive/u/0/folders/1-A3OA0GT21SBx8ipKeQkJHsj96Bb48AK (demo_screen capture.mov file under mobile screen capture and demos for NVP challenges directory).
 We are storing Alarm metadata using web3ui.Storage.
 Also, Saving/deleting alarm metadata and image to/from Filecoin, IPFS using web3ui.Storage.
 We are also storing the hash returned from IPFS to Ethereum test network using web3ui.Storage.
  Further we are using web3ui.Storage for: Video analytics configuration using web3ui.Storage; Camera Management: Add/edit/delete cameras with integration with Livepeer, NFT.Storage; Live streaming with Object Detection Video Analytics using Livepeer for streaming, and web3ui.Storage for snapshots.
+Please visit: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement/w3ui-incident-storage

+We are also extending the w3notes example app to develop an incident notes tool for the road administrators.
+Please visit: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement/w3ui-incident-notes

 NFT.Storage for Filecoin: We are also learning to use NFT.Storage: Please visit https://github.com/aspiringsecurity/EthTransport/tree/main/incidentandalarmstorage